Explainer · Suppressor Approval Times

 How long does a suppressor take to approve in 2026?

-In community-reported data, a suppressor bought from a dealer (a Form 4 transfer) is running a national median of about 12 days, while making your own (a Form 1) runs about 50 days.
-Suppressors are the most common NFA item, so Form 4 transfer times are the number most buyers care about.
+In the last 90 days of e-filed community-reported data, an individual buying a suppressor from a dealer (a Form 4 transfer) has a median wait of about 6 days, while an individual making their own (a Form 1) runs about 41 days.
+Trusts move on a different timeline — Form 4 trust transfers are running about 30 days and Form 1 trust builds about 72 days; see the breakdown above.
+Suppressors are the most common NFA item, so Form 4 individual is the figure most buyers care about.
 These are community figures — not official ATF records — and individual timelines vary widely.

 Is it faster to buy or make a suppressor?

 Buying from a dealer is a Form 4; making your own is a Form 1.
-In current community data, Form 4 (buying) is running faster than Form 1 (making) — about 12 vs 50 days.
+For individual filers over the last 90 days, Form 4 (buying) is running faster than Form 1 (making) — about 6 vs 41 days.
 Most people buy, so Form 4 is the common path.
+Trusts run on their own separate timeline.
 Note that "making" a suppressor is a serious legal step — this is about timelines, not advice on which to choose.

 Does e-filing a suppressor go faster than paper?